lahavs/cpp-thoughts/SSO/sso.md

 2. Implementing an SSO object includes making trade-offs, which can hurt performance if the wrong ones are taken.
     For example, the code that manages the local/non-local modes can have a negative impact on performance, as a naive implementation might add an **extra** branch in the "add new element" functions, as they will first **check if in local mode**, and if not check if reached the current capacity.
     This extra branch (Which is executed whenever a new object is added to the array) might hurt performance.
-3. Move operations on an SSO-ed object in local mode might be less efficient than an implementation which only uses dynamic memory allocations, as moves on the local buffer require moving **each element** into its new location, in contrast with a pure dynamically allocated buffer, in which only a simple **pointer move** his needed.
+3. Move operations on an SSO-ed object in local mode might be less efficient than an implementation which only uses dynamic memory allocations, as moves on the local buffer require moving **each element** into its new location, in contrast with a pure dynamically allocated buffer, in which only a simple **pointer move** is needed.

 <br></br>